AWARDS and CLASS STRUCTURES

 Marque Teams Awards

 Initially, only cars from the same marque could form a team, but recently this was diluted to allow singleton entries of cars to be brought together to form a mixed team.
-However, on reflection, it was decided this was counter to the Inter-Marque approach, and thus, this year (2016), we have reverted to the original concept.
-Only cars from the same marque can form a team, and up to 5 cars in any one team.
+However, on reflection, it was decided that this was counter to the Inter-Marque approach, and thus, this year (2016), we have reverted to the original concept.
+With the exception of a FLIERS team if enough such cars are entered, only cars from the same marque can form a team, and up to 5 cars in any one team.
 If 6 or more cars from the same marque are entered in the same race, two teams will be formed.
 Team positions are arrived at by an individual handicapping system based on past results calculated by Mark Campbell.
 Thus a team with the first 3 cars home may not necessarily win the team award.
 The team that achieves the best results over a season is awarded the Inter-Marque Trophy

 Awards - Up to 3 full teams entered - Winning team only